Sociology and Anthropology

 Critical analysis of leading social thinkers from 1800 to the present.
-Prerequisites: Sociology 101 and two additional courses in sociology, or permission of the department chair.
+Prerequisites: Sociology 101 and one additional course in Sociology or permission of the instructor.

 Introduction to the methods used in studying society.
 Selection of a research topic, experimental design, sampling, methods of data collection, statistical analysis of findings.
 Prerequisites: Sociology 101, and completion of the statistics requirement (MAT 109 or PSY 209).

 The concepts and theories surrounding victimization in the U.S. resulting from violent crime and white collar crime form the basis of this course.
 Students will explore the history and social context of the victims’ movement.
 They will develop an understanding of how victimization data are collected and will learn about victim services provided nationally as well as on the Eastern Shore of Maryland.
 Discussions of race, gender, and economic class will be woven through the analysis of specific victim categories such as: domestic and family violence; hate crimes; violent street incidents; campus violence; identity fraud; and terror victims.
 The course will present students with experiential learning opportunities as well as a forum for assessing public policy options that address the legal, financial, medical and emotional needs of crime victims and their families.
 Prerequisites: Sociology 101 and Sociology 240, or permission of instructor.